Installing a satellite dish

 - the Building Code of Australia.

-If you are unsure whether your project will comply with the building assessment provisions, it is recommended that you obtain advice from a licensed private building certifier or contractor.
+If you are unsure that your project complies with the building assessment provisions, Council recommends you obtain advice from a licensed private building certifier or contractor.